Integrating service for multi-disciplinary effect

 - coauthor court reports and other administrative duties

-Along with operational efficiency, our model alleviates the burden of a single worker having carriage of complex case files, and supports rapid referrals to external agencies when priorities demand.
+Along with operational efficiency, our model alleviates the burden a single worker would shoulder when managing complex case files.
+It also supports rapid referrals to external agencies when priorities demand.

 External agencies also feed back client information (reports) to Client Services, which can inform case management processes, Judicial Monitoring and court decision-making.